-THE INDUSTRY will be a hybrid dance studio – we will open with limited physical dance spots, strict rules, and Zoom online class availability simultaneously.
+THE INDUSTRY is a hybrid children’s dance camp and studio – we will open with limited physical dance spots, strict rules, and Zoom online class availability simultaneously.

 PLEASE PRINT AND POST THIS DOCUMENT SO YOU AND YOUR STUDENT ARE FULLY AWARE AND COMPLIANT.
 THANK YOU.

 - Limited number of students in every studio

 - Keep same level students grouped in a studio with minimal movement and crossover within THE INDUSTRY

 - The wearing of masks and in what capacity will be dictated by the LA County guidelines – For now, Masks are mandatory with the exception of children 5 years old and below.